Levels of responsibility: Level 4 - Enable

 Guidance notes

-• the business skills/behavioural factors describe the behaviours required to be effective at the level of responsibility
+- Business skills and behavioural factors describe the behaviours required to be effective at each level.

 Autonomy